 I haven’t tried to paint to a very, very high level in a while.
 That’s kind of sad for someone who loves to paint minis.
 But, there’s a diminishing return for painting–at a certain point, you invest all those hours and you’re starting to feel the tedium.
 I’m sure the threshold is different for everyone, but I get a bit bored after spending about 5-12 hours on a single model.
 After this point, its more of a mental struggle to push to then final varnish step.

-Three (3) things I do to overcome the motivation speed bump of a distraction-filled life:
+3 things I do to overcome the motivation speed bump of a distraction-filled life: